oryon-dominik/django-template/project_template_django/documentation/for-developers/how-to-develop.md

 4. Install project dependencies

-        poetry config virtualenvs.path <global path to your venvs>  # optional poetry install  # will create the venv
+        poetry env use python  # will create the venv and use your current local python poetry config virtualenvs.path <global path to your venvs>  # optional poetry install  # will install the dependencies to the venv

 5. Setup the project for development